Sahe00/Sahe00/README.md

 - 📫 How to reach me: **heikkinensanteri@gmail.com**

-- ⚡ Fun fact I can also paint 🎨
+- ⚡ Fun fact: I can also paint 🎨